lilly-1234/CS504-TeamProject/README.md

 - **JWT Token** issued upon successful MFA login
 - **Filtered Notes List** based on search input
 - **Session Expiry Notification** when token is invalid/expired
+- **MFA Expiration** when TOTP verification window has passed, requiring re-entry of the latest code to maintain access